piecioshka/demo-javascript-todo-list/README.md

 # demo-javascript-todo-list

-🚁 Demo project in JavaScript • Todo List
+🚁 Demo project with "todo list" in JavaScript

 ## Preview 🎉